SnapSearch/SnapSearch-Clients/README.md

 For specific usage and installation instructions navigate to the top level directories and then to specific frameworks provided.

 Please submit pull-requests for new libraries and middlewares or additions to the list of Robots.json.
 We're always happy to have more.
+Individual project repositories have their own Robots.json, but you will need to submit pull-requests to this Robots.json so we can distribute it to all of the language bindings.

 API Documentation for http://snapsearch.io/
 -------------------------------------------